statamic/docs/content/collections/docs/git-automation.md

 Since all tracked paths are committed at once, this can allow for more consolidated commits when you have multiple users making simultaneous content changes to your repository.
 :::

-_Note: When commits are run by a queue's background process, there will be no authenticated user.
-In this case, Statamic will use the hardcoded git user in your [configuration](#configuration)._

 ## Scheduling Commits

 You can also [schedule](https://laravel.com/docs/scheduling) commits to run via cron job at regular intervals within your `app/Console/Kernel.php` file: